 Dental Erosion (or Tooth Erosion) is unfortunately becoming a more and more common condition.
 It is due to many overlapping factors, but mostly involves problems with a person's diet and their saliva quality and quantity.
 Patients experiencing dental erosion often have a diet high in soft drinks or sports drinks, citrus or other tangy fruits, sour lollies and candies or supplements and vitamins.
 They also tend to be chronically dehydrated by being very active in sports/exercise, by working outdoors or in hot environments, or by simply not drinking enough water.
 Though Dental Erosion can effect a person at any age, we are sadly seeing more and more younger people being afflicted by this very damaging disease.

 The good news is that Erosion can be treated by a combination of dietary and habit improvements, followed by careful build-up of the affected teeth.
-The use of adhesive procedures means in many cases we can avoid the need for crowns on many teeth and instead use more conservative procedures like composite buildups instead.
+The use of adhesive procedures means that often, we can avoid the need for crowns on many teeth and instead use more conservative procedures like composite buildups.

 This close-up photo shows almost all of the enamel on the biting surfaces has dissolved away, leaving the old amalgam filling standing high.
 The yellow colour is the underlying dentine.
 These teeth were very sensitive by this stage.